waqz1993/PersonalProjects/README.md

 ***

 Welcome!
 Here is a repo containing various projects.
-Folders for each project and descriptions for each can be found below :smile:
+Descriptions for each can be found below :smile:

 ***